guide / cobra ending

 Compare the next coverage path before the end date

 Marketplace, Medicaid screening, employer coverage, or another continuation path may be worth checking before COBRA ends.
-The page avoids telling the user which plan to pick.
+The page avoids telling you which plan to pick.

 Do not assume affordability frustration creates a window